HengPan2007/MethSig-tmp/README.md

 | depthT | promoter sequencing depth of tumor samples |
 | ncpgT | number of CpGs in promoter of tumor samples |

+*z-score normalization is performed to all the covariates in the input matrix.

 ## Usage
 pBeta: Estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.